PlayAINetwork/browser-sdk/README.md

 ## User Authentication

 The PlayAI SDK requires user authentication for its operation.
-The process of obtaining a session token for the user is facilitated through the API key and game ID provided to the game.
+The process of getting a session token for the user is facilitated through the API key and game ID provided to the game.
 It is imperative to note that this operation should be executed on the game's backend servers to prevent exposure of the API key on the client side.